Skip to main content

 Major topics include: administration, teaching and learning in the American Heart Association PALS courses, children with special healthcare needs, trauma and spinal immobilization, rapid sequence intubation, newly born resuscitation, coping with death, toxicology and toxidromes, and sedation of pediatric patient.
 Methods of instruction include: lecture, discussion, classroom exercises, audio/visual materials, observation and student presentation.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 1 semester hour in Educational Methods, Health Science, Emergency Medical Services Administration, or Fire Science Administration (9/03 - review conducted by the American Council on Education) (10/07) (6/11 revalidation) (7/16 revalidation).
-NOTE: Advanced Cardiac Life Support (ACLS) Instructor (INS 400), Certified Instructor Coordinator (INS 302), Certified Lab Instructor (INS 300), CPR Instructor (INS 200), and Pediatric Advanced Life Support (PALS) Instructor (INS 401) overlap in content.
+Version 1: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 1 semester hour in Educational Methods, Health Science, Emergency Medical Services Administration, or Fire Science Administration (9/03 - review conducted by the American Council on Education) (10/07) (6/11 revalidation) (7/16 revalidation).
+Version 2: In the lower baccalaureate/associate degree category, 1 semester hour in Emergency Medical Services, Health Science, or Physical Education (6/21 revalidation).
+NOTE (Versions 1 and 2): Advanced Cardiac Life Support (ACLS) Instructor (INS 400), Certified Instructor Coordinator (INS 302), Certified Lab Instructor (INS 300), CPR Instructor (INS 200), and Pediatric Advanced Life Support (PALS) Instructor (INS 401) overlap in content.
 The maximum credit recommendation for any combination of these courses is 3 semester hours.